-Stockholm is an amazing city, and one that I get asked about a lot, having spent so much time there (and got hitched there too, no-less!)
-I really should be on commission from the tourist board…just kidding, I’m more than happy to share my favourite discoveries.
+Stockholm is an amazing city, and one that I get asked about a lot, having spent so much time there, and got married there too, no less!

 My first very practical tip for visitors is that you should consider hiring a bike through city bikes, or similar schemes.
 Stockholm is a pretty compact city, especially in comparison to the sprawl of London, and its also really easy to navigate, so make the most of its dedicated cycle paths and get exploring on two wheels.